evkx/evkx.github.io/content/models/maserati/grancabrio/grancabrio_folgore/_index.md

 The Maserati GranCabrio Folgore packs an impressive punch with a maximum power of 410 kW (557 hp / 550 bhp) and a commanding total torque of 820 Nm (605 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.1 seconds, and it reaches a top speed of 220 km/h (137 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 105 kWh and a net usable capacity of 96 kWh, providing an 9 kWh buffer (8.6%) for battery protection.
+The high-capacity battery has a gross capacity of 105 kWh and a net usable capacity of 96 kWh, providing a 9 kWh buffer (8.6%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 501 to 426 km (311-265 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 19.2 kWh/100 km for the base model and 22.5 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 150 kW.
 Charging from 0% to 100% takes approximately 64 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 118 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 61%.
-This results in an effective charging speed, including time lost, of 112 kW, with each charging session taking about 30 minutes and 22 seconds..
+This results in an effective charging speed, including time lost, of 112 kW, with each charging session taking about 30 minutes and 22 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 29 kWh/100 km, the trip would take approximately 10 hours and 5 minutes.
 This journey would require four charging stops from 3% to 54%, with a total charging time of 106 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 4 hours and 21 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.